kdave/btrfs-progs/Documentation/ch-mount-options.rst

         for more information.

 clear_cache
-        Force clearing and rebuilding of the disk space cache if something has gone wrong.
+        Force clearing and rebuilding of the free space cache if something has gone wrong.

+        For free space cache *v1*, this only clears (and, unless *nospace_cache* is used, rebuilds) the free space cache for block groups that are modified while the filesystem is mounted with that option.
+To actually clear an entire free space cache *v1*, see ``btrfs check --clear-space-cache v1``.

+        For free space cache *v2*, this clears the entire free space cache.
+        To do so without requiring to mounting the filesystem, see ``btrfs check --clear-space-cache v2``.

         See also: *space_cache*.

 commit=<seconds>
         (since: 3.12, default: 30)